Airline Pet Policy: Dog Breeds Restricted From Cargo Flights

 Why Do Brachycephalic Breeds Have a Higher Health Risk on Planes?

 Because of their condensed facial structure, brachycephalic breeds have respiratory difficulties.
-Snub-nosed breeds tend to have a narrow trachea, larger-than-average soft palate and smaller nostrils.
+Snub-nosed breeds tend to have a narrow trachea, a larger-than-average soft palate, and smaller nostrils.

-Struggling to breathe can lead to two issues: First, and most obvious, they won’t get enough oxygen during the flight.
-These dogs already have a small windpipe, and when they get stressed and start to breathe hard they can actually collapse.
+When these beloved pets struggle to breathe, the consequences can be heartbreaking.
+Most critically, they may not receive adequate oxygen during the flight.
+These dogs already have a small windpipe, and when they get stressed and start to breathe hard, they can actually collapse.
 The American Veterinary Medical Association has a great metaphor for this phenomenon.
-Imagine the windpipe as a straw — if you suck on it gently you’ll have no problems, but if you suck hard through the straw it tightens up and won’t allow any liquid (or in the dog’s case, air) through.
+Imagine the windpipe as a straw — if you suck on it gently, you’ll have no problems, but if you suck hard through the straw, it tightens up and won’t allow any liquid (or in the dog’s case, air) through.

 Before the ban on snub-nosed dogs on airlines, the statistics were alarming.
 About half of all dog deaths that occurred during airplane travel over the previous five years were brachycephalic breeds.
 English Bulldogs alone made up almost a quarter of the deaths — 25 of 122 dogs that died.